The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A dirty condenser unit will hinder air flow, decrease system efficiency and drive up energy costs.
-Before you begin cleaning, switch off the compressor unit to avoid dirt and debris from building up.
-Then with a garden hose, gently clean the fan blades and coil fins to remove dirt, twigs, leaves, and other debris.
-After washing, wipe the blades with a paper towel and spray for sanitation.
-It is also recommended to straighten any bent fins that may be caused by wind, or other weather conditions.
+A condenser unit that is dirty can limit air flow, reduce system efficiency and drive up the cost of energy.
+To prevent a build-up of dirt and debris switch off the power to your compressor unit before you begin cleaning.
+Then with a garden hose, gently clean the coil fins and fan blades to remove dirt, twigs, leaves, and other debris.
+After washing, wipe the blades with a paper towel and a sanitation spray.
+It is also a good idea to straighten any bent fins, which could be caused by the wind or other weather conditions.

 Line Sets

-If your central air conditioner is over 10 years old, you must consult a professional to inspect the line sets, as well as the copper tubes that connect the indoor air conditioning evaporator coil and the outdoor compressor and condenser unit.
-The lines carry refrigerant and any cracks or rust may cause leaks, which can cause poor cooling and high utility bills.
+If your central air conditioner has been running for more than 10 years, you must engage a professional to check the line sets.
+These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
+The lines carry refrigerant, and any cracks or rust can cause leaks, which can lead to low cooling and costly utility bills.

 Air Filter

-Replace your air filter on a regular basis to ensure that it is clean and improve the performance of your air conditioning system.
-The frequency of changing your air filter depends on how often you run the AC and how many pets are living in your home and how much dust gets accumulated.
-A typical air filter will last for about two weeks to a month in the cooling season.
+Change your air filter frequently to ensure it is clean and improve the efficiency of your air conditioning system.
+The frequency of changing your air filter is contingent on how often you run the AC and how many pets are living in your home, and how much dust gets accumulated.
+A typical air filter will last between two weeks and a month in the cooling season.

 Condensate Drain Line

-If the drain line for condensation is blocked by mold, algae, snails, or bugs it won’t be able to flush out the water that’s collected by your evaporator unit during cooling.
-This could result in flooding of your home, water damage and the growth of mildew and mold.
-The float switch near your indoor coil will shut down the system when it detects a blocked drain line.
+If the drain line for your condensation is blocked by mold, algae or bugs, the accumulated water on the evaporator coil will not be able to flush away.
+This could result in flooding of your home, water damage, and the growth of mold and mildew.
+The float switch near your indoor coil will shut down the system if it detects a blockage in the drain line.